DeclanChidlow/vale.rocks/src/pages/index.md

-        "1-1": " on this nascent awakening of the new year", "3-12": " on this anniversary of the World Wide Web proposal", "3-15": " on this commemoration of RSS' premier", "8-6": " on this birthday of the first public website", "9-19": " ye landlubbers",
+        "1-1": " on this nascent awakening of the new year", "3-12": " on this anniversary of the World Wide Web proposal", "3-15": " on this commemoration of RSS' premier", "4-1": " during this period ripe for tomfoolery", "8-6": " on this birthday of the first public website", "9-19": " ye landlubbers",
         "10-29": " on this, the anniversary of the first message over ARPANET",